-(a) request the Council to furnish information to the Minister;
+(a) request the Authority to furnish information to the Minister;

-(b) request the Council to give the Minister access to information;
+(b) request the Authority to give the Minister access to information;

-(c) for the purposes of paragraph (b) make use of a member of staff of the Council to obtain the information and furnish it to the Minister.
+(c) for the purposes of paragraph (b) make use of a member of staff of the Authority to obtain the information and furnish it to the Minister.

-(3) The Council is to comply with a request under subsection (2) and make its facilities and members of staff available to the Minister for the purposes of paragraph (c) of that subsection.
+(3) The Authority is to comply with a request under subsection (2) and make its facilities and members of staff available to the Minister for the purposes of paragraph (c) of that subsection.

 (4) In this section —